clamsproject/mmif/specifications/versions/1.0/index.md

 Note that the schema version and the MMIF version are the same in the example above, but that is not necessarily the case, in general, the MMIF version will update more often than the schema version.
 The *contains* property stores a dictionary of annotation types with the identifiers for the views that the annotation objects occur in.
 This dictionary is for quick access to file content and is generated automatically from the view metadata.

+> We may move towards only having one version nuimber for the entire MMIF usiverse, that is, specifications, context, vocabulary and schema all have the same version number.
+We first need to establish though whether there are case where we want to allow a version of the vocabulary to be used with another version of the specifications.

 ### 1.3.
 The *media* property